Gauging tensor networks with belief propagation: The belief propagation gauging method

-Note the very close similarity to the steps of BP gauging, such as the definitions of $\Gamma_v$ and $\Lambda_{e}$ in Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}), to the steps of the gauging method introduced in Ref. \cite{Ran2012, Phien2015}, which also transforms a general tensor network into the Vidal gauge.
+Note the very close similarity to the steps of BP gauging, such as the definitions of $\Gamma_v$ and $\Lambda_{e}$ in Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}), to the steps of the gauging method introduced in Refs. \cite{Ran2012, Phien2015}, which also transforms a general tensor network state into the Vidal gauge and which we refer to as `eager gauging'.
 A key distinction from that method is that in BP gauging, the gauge transformation is only performed \emph{once} at the end, after belief propagation is performed on the original network to a desired level of convergence of the message tensors.
-In contrast, gauging is performed at every iteration in the method introduced in \cite{Ran2012, Phien2015}.
-In fact, in the language of belief propagation, the gauging method from \cite{Ran2012, Phien2015} can be interpreted as alternating steps of running an iteration of belief propagation on the symmetric gauge of the network (defined in Section \ref{Sec:SymmetricGauge} below) and then performing the gauge transformation defined in Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) on the updated message tensors.
-It turns out that for the sake of gauging a tensor network into the Vidal gauge, re-gauging after each step of BP is extraneous and can be avoided altogether.
-We outline the algorithm defined in Ref. \cite{Ran2012, Phien2015}, which we refer to as `eager gauging', in the language of BP in Appendix \ref{appendix:b}.
+In contrast, gauge transformations are performed at every iteration in eager gauging.
+In fact, in the language of belief propagation, the eager gauging method can be interpreted as alternating steps of running an iteration of belief propagation on the symmetric gauge of the network (defined in Section \ref{Sec:SymmetricGauge} below) and then performing the gauge transformation defined in Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) on the updated message tensors.
+It turns out that for the sake of gauging a tensor network into the Vidal gauge, performing gauge transformations after each step of BP besides the final step is extraneous and can be avoided altogether.
+We summarize the eager gauging algorithm defined in Refs. \cite{Ran2012, Phien2015} in the language of BP in Appendix \ref{appendix:b}.
 Numerical results in Sec. \ref{Sec:Benchmarks} corroborate that the gauging methods have the same convergence properties but that BP gauging is faster because it requires fewer operations at each iteration.
-An alternative procedure to gauging a MPS or TTN involves taking QR decompositions (or some other orthogonal decomposition) of what would be the square roots of the message tensors absorbed into the site tensors.
-This amounts to performing the MPS message tensor update shown in Eq. (\ref{Eq:MPSBPEquation}) using a QR decomposition $M^{\frac{1}{2}}_{v-1,v} T_v = Q_{v,v+1} M^{\frac{1}{2}}_{v,v+1}$ (or $T_v M^{\frac{1}{2}}_{v+1,v} = M^{\frac{1}{2}}_{v-1,v} Q_{v,v-1}$ in the case of a right-to-left update).
-After squaring, the resulting message tensors would still satisfy the relations in Eqs. (\ref{Eq:MPSBPEquation}) and (\ref{Eq:MPSBPIdentity}).
-This has the advantage that the square root message tensors can be found to higher precision, though at the cost of performing QR decompositions.
-An analogous `square root' belief propagation update can be performed for arbitrary networks \cite{Gray2023} using QR decompositions to perform square root message tensor updates: